Three Things to Do Before You Start Freelance Writing … and Three Things Not to Bother With

 Your email address is – in many cases – the very first thing people will know about you (possibly before they even know your name).
 It needs to look as sensible and professional as possible.

-Ideally, your email address should be at the domain of your website.
-E.g. mine is firstname.lastname@example.org.
+Ideally, your email address should usethe domain of your website.
+E.g. mine is email@example.com.

 However, any sensible-looking email address will do fine to begin with.
 I’d suggest avoiding Yahoo and Hotmail, which have a bit of an “amateur” vibe to them, and instead going with an email provider like Gmail.